-We also love this pumpkin soup recipe because it is naturally gluten free and dairy free.
-Making it a dish everyone can enjoy.
+This spicy pumpkin soup recipe is naturally gluten-free and dairy-free, making it a dish everyone can enjoy.
 And bringing everyone together is just a Fall thing to do!

 One of the great things about this recipe is the ingredients are items we typically always have on hand.
-Which simply means we can make it more often!
-What you need to make spicy Thai pumpkin soup:
+This simply means we can make it more often!

 - Micro Greens